 Weather, Wildlife & a Hot Pool

 Chile’s Patagonia is known for its abundance of rain, which nourishes the prolific growth of trees, bushes, plants, vines and weeds.
 In the verges are rhubarb plants larger than man.
 They are called nalca, and locals eat them raw with a bit of salt.
 Near Chaitén are hot pools, which are a welcome change after days of chilly weather.

-After two days of continues rain, the sun returns and we camp on the beach of Santa Barbara.
+After two days of continuous rain, the sun returns and we camp on the beach of Santa Barbara.
 Early morning a lone cowboy appears from the fog and slowly puts up his hand in greeting.
 Birds welcome dawn with their chatter.
 A school of dolphins exercises right in front of us.
 It’s an excellent start of a new day.

 - This road trip is only possible from December-February because that’s the only time ferries ply (the stretch described above doesn’t include a ferry crossing; near Chaitén we crossed back into Argentina).

-- For trekking, buy Lonely Planet’s Trekking in the Patagonian Andes or for general travel information check out the Insight Guides series.
+- For trekking, buy Lonely Planet’s Trekking in the Patagonian Andes.